Self-guided Sightseeing Tour #2 in Aachen, Germany

 Show sight on map

-The Alexian Monastery Aachen is the motherhouse of the religious community of the Alexian Brothers on the Alexianergraben in Aachen, whose first documentary mention dates back to the year 1391.
-Today's building complex consists of the convent building (Clemensbau) with the St. Alexius Church and the rear wings of the adjoining Alexian Hospital (Quirinus Building).
-The Clemens Building with the church was rebuilt in 1929 according to plans by the Düsseldorf architect Wilhelm Pauen (1865–1949) and placed under monument protection in 1980.
+The Alexian Monastery in Aachen is the mother house of the Alexian Brothers on the Alexianergraben in Aachen, the first documented mention of which dates back to 1391.
+The current building complex there consists of the convent building (Clemens Building) with the St. Alexius Church and the rear wings of the adjoining Alexian Hospital (Quirinus Building).
+The Clemens Building with the church was rebuilt in 1929 according to plans by the Düsseldorf architect Wilhelm Pauen (1865–1949) and was placed under monument protection in 1980.

 Wikipedia: Alexianerkloster Aachen (DE)